bitmovin/analytics-grafana-datasource/README.md

    yarn run server
    ```

-6. Run the E2E tests (using Cypress)
+6. Run the E2E tests (using Playwright)

    ```bash
    # Spins up a Grafana instance first that we tests against